 If all this is sounding a bit technical, let’s take a quick look at what these elements actually do.

-What is broad match
+What is a broad match?

 When you enter your keywords in Google Ads, broad match is used as default.
 What this means is that when you enter a search term, Google can deliver your ad for quite broad search results.